 It is expected that the project will generate new concepts and techniques using Synthetic Biology to create new advanced materials based on biological material modification and addition as well as new pathways and combinations of materials science, /biology, computing and engineering.

 Developed concepts and techniques may support the development of:

 - Materials that self-heal after damage (e.g. armour, windshields, airframes, clothing, composites and robotics);

 - optical and electronic sensors;

 - active textiles;

 The new materials may be dynamic, self-organising, multi-functional, responsive, and autonomously adaptive.

 If an Australian university is selected to be part of a US–Australia collaborative research project, the Australian University can apply for AUSMURI funding.

 White Papers for the prerequisite MURI Round 2021/22 are now closed.
-Applications for the prerequisite MURI Round 2021/22 must be received no later than 27 September 2021 at 11:59 PM Eastern (US) Time.
+Applications for the prerequisite MURI Round 2021/22 are now closed.

-Check out the AUSMURI grant page for more information about the program and how to apply.
+Check out the AUSMURI grant page for more information about the program.